Skip to main content

 • “Of course the game has its misses, and the biggest ones for me are the gameplay that can barely be called gameplay, and the worldbuilding that feels like it has no purpose.”

 • “If you want a cute cooking simulator, this is not the game for you.
-The gameplay consists of a very predictable loop of you being told what blend the customer wants, clicking exactly what said customer wants, and being praised or getting called a ditz because you didn't have the correct blends.”
+The gameplay consists of a very predictable loop of being told what blend the customer wants, clicking exactly what said customer wants, and being praised or called a ditz because you didn't have the correct blends.”

-• “The 'gameplay' is a facade because none of your decisions matter, and even though they tell you about other background characters (they even name them and they also provide their age and jobs), there is no passive tea serving gameplay to earn money for maybe buying that base tea blend you didn't choose from Quiche the freeloading merchant, or anything like unique recipes or customization.”
+• “The 'gameplay' is a facade because none of your decisions matter, and even though they tell you about other background characters (they even name them and provide their age and jobs), there is no passive tea serving gameplay to earn money for maybe buying that base tea blend you didn't choose from Quiche the freeloading merchant, or anything like unique recipes or customization.”

 • graphics